 Phone Calls and Messaging

 Digital communication is an easy way to communicate with other people who are not in your vicinity or even your boss who is out of town.
 Businesses hold importance in digital communication nowadays due to its portability and accessibility.
 Due to the in-demand workforce productivity hours in our present society, you will need to constantly watch over or man your digital or mobile device at all times.
-A phone or a laptop are handy tools to have in order to accomplish work tasks wherever you are.
+A phone or a laptop are handy tools to have in order to accomplish work task analysis wherever you are.

 As we’ve adopted written skills since our earlier years in school, we take them with us when we become working professionals.
-Writing is an especially important skill to have in the workplace as there will barely be any free-hand writing in the vicinity; but formal, technical, and various professional written communication depending on the function.
+Writing is an especially important skill to have in the workplace as there will barely be any free-hand writing in the vicinity; but formal letters, technical, and various professional written communication depending on the function.

 Different Types of Communication Reports